nathantsoi/vue-native-websocket/README.md

 import VueNativeSock from 'vue-native-websocket' Vue.use(VueNativeSock, 'ws://localhost:9090')
 ```
-Set sub-protocol, this is optional option and default it's ''
+Set sub-protocol, this is optional option and default it's empty string.
 ``` js
 import VueNativeSock from 'vue-native-websocket' Vue.use(VueNativeSock, 'ws://localhost:9090', 'my-protocol')